 In August 2010 Probe initiated a shareholder rights plan.

-Apart from Black Creek, Probe has an option-joint venture agreement with Lake Shore Gold on its West Timmins gold project in the Bristol township, which surrounds Lake Shore's Timmins mine, a 1 million-plus oz. gold deposit.
-It is also exploring its Cree Lake gold project in Ontario's Swayze greenstone belt, under option from Mantis Mineral.
+Apart from Black Creek, Probe has an option-joint venture agreement with Lake Shore Gold on its West Timmins (Bristol Township) gold project, which surrounds Lake Shore’s Timmins mine, a million-plus ounce gold deposit and is exploring its Cree Lake gold project in Ontario’s Swayze Belt under option from Mantis Minerals.

-Finally, Probe holds a 5% net smelter return royalty (NSR) interest on claims covering a portion of the Goldex deposit owned by Agnico-Eagle Mines (AEM-T, AEM-N), located just 5 km west of Val-d'Or, Quebec.
-"It's not something to build a royalty company on, but it's a nice thing to have," Palmer says.
+Finally, Probe holds a 5% net smelter royalty (NSR) interest on claims covering a portion of the Goldex deposit owned by Agnico-Eagle Mines (aem-t,aem-n) and located just 5 km west of Val d’Or, Quebec.
+“It’s not something to build a royalty company on but it’s a nice thing to have,” Palmer says.

-Agnico-Eagle started production at the underground mine in 2008, bringing Probe's NSR a step closer to becoming a revenue stream for the company.
-The low-grade, bulk tonnage deposit hosts measured reserves of 1.6 million oz. gold.
+Agnico-Eagle started production at the underground mine in 2008, bringing Probe’s NSR a step closer to becoming a potential revenue stream for the company.
+The low-grade, bulk tonnage deposit hosts measured reserves of 1.6 million ounces of gold.

-Newsletter writer John Kaiser wrote on Oct.
-13 that he believes the stock price could move up to $3 per share during the next couple of months, and at least $4 per share during the first quarter of 2012.
+Newsletter writer John Kaiser believes the stock price could move up to $3 per share during the next couple of months and at least $4 per share during the first quarter of 2012.